 Palm Beach County Wrongful Death Lawyer

 The most terrible accidents, the worst mistakes people can make—like drunk driving or releasing a dangerous product into the marketplace—can result in the death of an innocent victim, whose family members must pick up the pieces in the wake of tragedy.
-At Scott Smith Injury Law our Palm Beach County wrongful death lawyers help surviving family members obtain compensation for wrongful death, understanding how difficult it is to suddenly lose a spouse, parent, or child.
+At Smith & Ball Injury Law our Palm Beach County wrongful death lawyers help surviving family members obtain compensation for wrongful death, understanding how difficult it is to suddenly lose a spouse, parent, or child.
 Life will never be the same, but, at the very least, you should be able to carry forward in the best financial position possible, instead of being forced to bear a heavy financial burden placed on you by another’s negligence or misconduct.

 Florida Wrongful Death Law

 Under Florida law, a wrongful death claim is a civil lawsuit that may be brought to court when a person’s death is caused by the “wrongful act, negligence, default, or breach of contract” of another party.
 The compensation recovered in a wrongful death lawsuit is primarily for the benefit of the deceased person’s surviving family members; however, Florida law requires the personal representative of the deceased person’s estate to file the wrongful death claim.
 The personal representative may be named in the deceased person’s will or estate plan, or—if there is no will or estate plan—the personal representative will be appointed by the court.

 Wrongful Death Compensation